Skip to content

 The "Maximum Cut Problem" (MaxCut) [1] is an example of combinatorial optimization problem.
 It refers to finding a partition of a graph into two sets, such that the number of edges between the two sets is maximal.

-In this tutorial we define a search problem instead: Given a graph and number of edges, check if there is a cut in the graph larger than a certain size.
-We will solve the problem using the grover algorithm.
+In this tutorial we define a search problem instead: Given a graph and number of edges, we check if there is a cut in the graph larger than a certain size.
+We solve the problem using the Grover algorithm.

 import matplotlib.pyplot as plt